dgraph-io/tutorial/themes/hugo-tutorials/README.md

 ## Handling Endpoint-Specific User Settings

-In many situations the user may need to override a small selection of properties that makeup the overall Alpha URL.
+In many situations the user may need to override a small selection of properties that make up the overall Alpha URL.
 RunnableUrl intelligently parses and extracts all components of a valid URL and overrides default properties with any matching user-specified properties.
 However, it is necessary to differentiate between URLs and settings for each of the potential Alpha endpoints (e.g. `/query`, `/mutate`, `/alter`, etc).

 RunnableUrl handles this by tracking each Alpha endpoint as a separate instance, each of which is uniquely editable by the user.
 Therefore, while the default URL for a `query` transaction will post to the `http://127.0.0.1:8080/query` URL, the user can override every component of the `query` URL, including the endpoint/pathname.
 For example, even if the user updates the `query` URL to `https://example.com:5432/runQuery?name=Alice` RunnableUrl will remember that this URL is associated with `query` transactions and will use this URL for all runnable requests that default to a `/query` endpoint type.